NVIDIA/cutlass/media/docs/profiler.md

   $ cutlass_profiler --operation=Conv2d --help

-  $ cutlass_profiler --operation=SparseGemm --help
 ```

 # GEMM

-The CUTLASS Profiler is capable of executing each GEMM kernel.
+The CUTLASS Profiler is capable of executing GEMM and Sparse GEMM problems.

+The CUTLASS Profiler can be built with cuBLAS enabled to use as a reference implementation.
+If CMake detects
+the cuBLASS library available in the system, it is included as a dependency.
+This may be explicitly overridden
+with CMake flag `CUTLASS_ENABLE_CUBLAS`.

 ## GEMM Arguments